ElmerCSC/elmerfem/elmerice/Solvers/Documentation/AdjointSSA_CostFluxDivSolver.md

 ```

 You can use keywords related to passive elements if you want to skip the evaluation of the
 cost function for some elements.
-By default the name of the solver varaible is *[Equation_name]*_var.
+By default the name of the solver variable is *[Equation_name]*_var.

 ```
   BodyForce *id*